Skip to content

 Real-time Processing

-2. Views are automatically triggered to process the new data
+2. Views are automatically triggered to process new data

-4. No polling or batch processing required - everything happens as data streams through
+4. No polling or batch processing - everything happens as data flows

 Use Cases

-• Data Filtering: Create focused streams for specific user segments
+• Data Filtering: Create focused streams for specific segments

-• Data Enrichment: Add calculated fields or lookup information
+• Data Enrichment: Add calculated fields or categorizations

-• Multi-tenant Data: Separate data streams by customer or organization
+• Multi-tenant Routing: Split streams by customer or organization

 • Event Processing: Transform raw events into business-meaningful streams